 First, you want to get an account with a retargeting service – AdRoll and Retargeter are the most popular options.
 Alternatively, if you know exactly where your target market hangs out, you can set up a campaign through a specific platform like Facebook.

 Second, you need to set up a retargeting “pixel” on your website.
-Set up a rule only to “tag” people who watched the whiteboard animation video on your website.
+Set up a rule only to “tag” people who watched the whiteboard and cartoon animation video on your website.
 You can also target those visitors who attempted to buy your product, but abandoned halfway.

 Finally, you will want to craft your ads, determine your daily budget, and launch the campaign.
 You will also want to limit the frequency of the ads shown, to make sure you don’t exhaust your advertising budget immediately.